 12. Surprisingly cannabis is actually illegal in the Netherlands

-If you’re smoking a joint and drinking a beer on the street, the police will stop you and fine you for drinking on the street but won’t ask what you’re smoking.
+If you’re smoking a joint and drinking a beer on the street, the police will stop you with ar 15 accessories and fine you for drinking on the street but won’t ask what you’re smoking.
 They wouldn’t do that because it would be bad for tourism.

 13. You must take a picture of the ‘I Amsterdam’ sign